nicholashosken/symxify/clients/typescript/readme.md

 ##### ⚠️ Known issues

 - Typescript complains is any field is left unchecked.
 This is an unfortunate side-effect of generating typescript types from C# types.

-We are working to resolve these, but they are not a high priority as it's not anything breaking.
-It should be noted that removing the value and specified elements would likely decrease the size of the package by 66%.
+This can be worked around by @ts-ignoring the field, or applying your data mutation code in a ts file with a @ts-nocheck.